alexirpan/alexirpan.github.io/research.md

 permalink: /research/
 ---

+*Last updated June 7, 2016.*

 This is not a standard research page.

-Due to confidence issues, I didn't apply to PhD programs this year.
+Due to confidence issues, I didn't apply to PhD programs senior year.
-For more complete reasons, you may read this [blog post]({% post_url 2016-01-03-grad-school %}).
+My more complete reasoning is in this [blog post]({% post_url 2016-01-03-grad-school %}).

-The research I've done so far hasn't led to publishable results, but it's not nothing, and I'm still proud of the work I've done.
+The research I've done so far hasn't led to publishable results, but it's not nothing.
+I'm still proud of the work I've done, and want to share it.
-I haven't given up on academia just yet, meaning I still need to signal my research abilities.
+Additionally, I haven't given up on academia just yet, meaning I still need to signal my research capabilities.
 This page is that signal.

 ---------------------------------------------